CoFra-CaLa/ros_collision_detection/README.md

 ### 4.1 Node Topics

-The node uses the following topics to receive input and publish warnings:
+The node uses the following default topics to receive input and publish warnings:
 | Topic              | Message Type         | Input/Output | Description                            |
 |:------------------ | :------------------- | :----------- | :------------------------------------- |
 | /ego_position      | SubjectVehicleMotion | Input        | The motion of the subject vehicle      |